OctopusDeploy/blog/blog/2022-q2/source-control-azure-bicep-files/index.md

 ### Octopus connection

-First, you need to set up GitHub Secrets that will hold the connection information to your Octopus instance.
+First, you need to set up GitHub Actions secrets that will hold the connection information to your Octopus instance.

 You need:

 - The URL for your Octopus Deploy instance
-- An API Key
+- An API key
-- The name of the Space that your files should be pushed to
+- The name of the space you want to push your files to

 Create 3 secrets under **Settings**, **Secrets**: